 A directory is a list of businesses.
 Directories are often highly ranked in search results, so if you want to be found by a local audience, make sure you’re listed.

 The first step is to get listed in the major directories like Yelp, Google My Business, and Yellowpages.com.
 You’ll also want to appear in local directories like the Chamber of Commerce.
 And finally, don’t forget to submit your business information to industry-specific directories.
-For example, if you are a law firm, then submit to directories that include lists of lawyers.
+For example, if you are a law firm, then submit your website to directories that include Divorce Lawyers.

 A citation is any mention of your business online that includes your NAP (name, address, phone number).
 The more of these you have, the stronger signal to the search engines that you’re a legitimate business.

 There are two types of citations: